 \section{Concluding remarks}

 In this article, we proposed some methods for change-point detection based on averages of inter-point distances.
 Our methods can be conveniently used for high-dimensional data even when the dimension is much larger than the sample size.
-We have established the high-dimensional consistency of these methods under appropriate regularity conditions, and amply demonstrated their usefulness by analysing several simulated and real data sets.
-In high dimensions, while most of the existing methods based on Euclidean distances are unable to detect changes outside the first two moments, BG-$\ell_1$ and BG-exp can differentiate between two high-dimensional distributions differing in their one-dimensional marginals even when they have the same location and scale.
-However, in some rare cases, where the two high-dimensional distributions have the same one-dimensional marginals, but differ in higher-order marginals, like other existing methods, our methods may not work well.
+We established the high-dimensional consistency of these methods under appropriate regularity conditions, and amply demonstrated their usefulness by analysing several simulated and real data sets.
+In high dimensions, while most of the existing methods based on Euclidean distances are unable to detect changes outside the first two moments, Proposed-$\ell_1$ and Proposed-exp can differentiate between two high-dimensional distributions differing in their one-dimensional marginals even when they have the same location and scale.
+Among these two, we recommend using Proposed-exp as it satisfies the bounded distance function condition of Theorem~\ref{HDHSS 2}.
+However, in some rare cases, where the two high-dimensional distributions have the same one-dimensional marginals but differ in higher-order marginals, like other existing methods, our methods may not work well.
 To take care of this problem, we can use a block version of $\ell_1$ or exponential distances.
-We make a partition of $d$-dimensional vector $\zvec$ into $b$ blocks $\zvec^{(1)}, \zvec^{(2)}, \ldots,\zvec^{(b)}$, where the $i$-th block contains $d_i$ variables ($\sum_{i=1}^{b}d_i=d$).
-The block version of $\varphi_{h,\psi}$ between two observations $\xvec$ and $\yvec$ can be defines as $\varphi^B_{h,\psi}(\xvec,\yvec)=h\Big(\frac{1}{B} \sum_{i=1}^{b}\psi(\|\xvec^{(i)}-\yvec^{(i)}\|)\Big)$.
+We can make a partition of $d$-dimensional vector $\zvec$ into $b$ blocks $\zvec^{(1)}, \zvec^{(2)}, \ldots,\zvec^{(b)}$, where the $i$-th block contains $d_i$ variables ($\sum_{i=1}^{b}d_i=d$).
+The block version of $\varphi_{h,\psi}$ between two observations $\xvec$ and $\yvec$ can be defined as $\varphi^B_{h,\psi}(\xvec,\yvec)=h\Big(\frac{1}{B} \sum_{i=1}^{b}\psi(\|\xvec^{(i)}-\yvec^{(i)}\|)\Big)$.